irgfield1/youtubeBlocker/README.md

 Whitelist and blacklist don't add urls to storage in real time, split does\
 All modes allow individual block toggling

-This extension works on firefox
+This extension works on Firefox

 ## Known Bugs
 * Console thinks every reject({ type: "direct" }) piece is a real error and not just cause I haven't looked to see if I could change it
-* postBtn doesn't switch between allow and block persistently
 * Doesn't work on Chrome
+* No youtube api thus block channel functionality...

+## Confusion
 * regex.match not working, using regex.test but not sure why
 * No CSS in options.css
-* No youtube api thus block channel functionality...

 ## New features
+- [x] Toggle checkboxes - css hide and show
+- [x] Remove URL Button
+- [x] Button to save url to clipboard

-Have URL and video name - background function that has webpage access complex query selector\
+- Have URL and video name - background function that has webpage access complex query selector
-[X] Toggle checkboxes - css hide and show\
-Remove URL\
-Button to save url to clipboard\
-Blocked by overlay on youtube video\
+- Notify blocked by overlay on youtube video
+- Move remove url and copy to a right click menu

 ## Contact
 Isaac Garfield\